brokiem/Trashcan/README.md

 ## ✨ Features

 - Open or close the trashcan (sneak then tap) ✔
+- Throw or drop item to the trashcan ✔
 - Trashcan inventory that you can clear if full ✔
 - Trashcan item for spawning the trashcan entity ✔
 - Open or close trashcan soundfx ✔